Ambulance Emergency Response Optimization in Developing Countries: Demand for emergency transportation

-In this section, we conduct additional descriptive data analysis relevant to our project.
-Figure~\ref{WardHosp} shows a map of Dhaka's $92$ wards including those with a surveyed hospital and Table~\ref{Census} provides summary statistics for key census characteristics.
-As noted above, ambulance usage was found to be quite low.
+We obtained data from $2,808$ surveys administered by physicians to patients arriving at emergency departments (EDs) in $16$ major hospitals ($9$ private, $7$ government) across Dhaka.
+The survey had $14$ questions (see Table~\ref{Survey}) and was administered over $30$ days between July 7, 2014 and August 25, 2014.
+The survey data includes the chief complaint, date, time, and ward location of the emergency, mode and cost of transportation, and the time of arrival at the ED.
+Our survey data is unique because it includes patient travel data and as a result, we are able to provide insights on the current emergency medical system that have not been previously captured.

+Figure~\ref{CostMode} displays the various modes of transportation taken by patients and the costs incurred for each mode.
+Traditional ambulance vans were one of the least used modes of transport, comprising only $7.3\%$ of all trips.
+Of the survey respondents who answered the question ``Why did you not use an ambulance'', 16\% indicated that they tried but it was not available and 7\% cited slow response times, both of which are issues that can be addressed using our approach.
+Another major impediment was cost.
+Ambulances were found to be the most expensive mode of transportation with trips typically costing more than $16$ US dollars (USD).
+For context, the average annual income in Bangladesh is $1,260$ USD \citep{HIES}.
+In contrast, rickshaws and auto-rickshaws, the two cheapest modes of transportation, comprised $34\%$ and $25\%$ of all trips, respectively.

 Aside from cost, another possible explanation for low ambulance utilization is that ambulances were one of the slowest modes of transportation, while rickshaws, private cars, and other, which includes walking, were the fastest modes of transportation.
-Figure~\ref{TTfig} displays the distribution of travel time from the trip origin to hospital for each mode of transportation.
-However, these results require careful interpretation.
-First, there is an extremely large variation in travel time for each mode, ranging from less than $5$ minutes to over $8$ hours.
-Second, many patients use rickshaws (and private cars) for shorter trips as shown in Table \ref{ModeDist}.
+Table~\ref{ModeDist} provides a breakdown of the inter-ward distance travelled by each mode of transportation.
 Higher rickshaw usage, especially for short trips, is likely because rickshaws are readily available at all times and at nearly any location.